bbauska/Coursera-Bootstrap/readme.md

 This is just a way of positioning the content in a bit more interesting way.

-Now moving down into the footer here, now I\'m going to apply an offset class here.
+Now moving down into the footer here, now I&apos;m going to apply an offset class here.

 Notice that I have mentioned that these two columns will occupy four plus seven, 11.
 So one column is leftover.

-I\'m going to apply an offset-1 class to this one.
+I&apos;m going to apply an offset-1 class to this one.

 Which means that this content on this div will be pushed right by one column here.